Itoro Coleman

 Itoro Coleman (born Itoro Umoh on February 21, 1977) is an American basketball coach and former player.
 Currently she is the associate head coach at Virginia Tech, Coleman played collegiately for the Clemson Tigers and later served as head women's coach for her alma mater.
-In 2002, Umoh-Coleman was selected for the Atlantic Coast Conference '50-year all-star women's basketball team,' as well as '25th Anniversary Tournament' team.
+In 2002, she was selected for the Atlantic Coast Conference 50-year all-star women's basketball team, as well as the 25th Anniversary Tournament team.

 Early life

 Born in Washington, D.C., Umoh grew up in Hephzibah, Georgia.
 She attended Hephzibah High School and played for the Lady Rebels under coach Wendell Lofton.
 She graduated in 1995.

 Playing career

-During her sports playing career at Clemson University from 1995 to 1999, Umoh led the Lady Clemson Tigers to two ACC Championships.
+During her sports playing career at Clemson University from 1995 to 1999, Umoh led the Lady Clemson Tigers to two ACC championships.
 While at Clemson, she played both point guard and shooting guard.
 During her 1995-1996 freshman year at Clemson, in which the university won the ACC Championship, Umoh led the team in assists and steals.
-At Clemson, she was a 3-time All-ACC player.
+At Clemson, she was a three-time All-ACC player.

 She scored her 900th career point in 1998 during a Clemson-Wake Forest game in which coach Jim Davis won his 100th game.

 During her 1999 senior ACC tournament, Umoh was awarded the MVP award in a rare unanimous vote.
 That same year, she was an honorable mention for the All-American team and Defensive All-American.

 Coleman represented the United States during the 1999 Pan American Games, with the team winning a bronze medal.

 She graduated with a degree in communications from Clemson in 2000.

 She appeared in the 2002 romantic comedy film Juwanna Mann.